 The tag and probe technique has been applied as described in Section 1.6.1 to the data preselected, clean-up and corrected for beam-ECAL offsets.
 The measurement is performed in the overall data sample, and also separately in the 16 bins of ECAL.
-Tags are selected with the single photon selection described in Table 1.23.
-Then, for each tag with an energy higher than 90 MeV a search for a cluster matching the probe on the other side is performed using the following criteria:
+Tags are selected with the single photon selection described in the previous subsection.
+Then, for each tag a search for a cluster matching the probe on the other side is performed using the following criteria già presenti in tag and probe with annihilation events in padme????: